 Please attach your updated curriculum vitae.
 This shall include your name, email address, social media profile, phone number, present address and permanent address; a detailed work history since completing your formal education; and educational background.
 Please also list any noteworthy distinctions or awards, and current or recent memberships in professional, political, or other groups.
 Please also state if you have received any type of certification (and at what level) of English language proficiency.

 Letter to Jiří Dienstbier, Sr.

-Jiří Dienstbier Sr. is credited with being an architect of the tradition running through Czech foreign policy, based on the country’s experience, committing the Czech Republic to defending human rights around the world.
+Jiří Dienstbier Sr. is credited with being an exemplar of the commitment to human rights that informs Czech foreign policy around the world.
 In 300 words, please describe a lesson or contribution your country could offer to the world based on its experiences over the last several decades.